-– They remove extra steps: In the normal email process, whenever you want to share an email with more people, think about how many steps you need.
+– Remove extra steps: In the normal email process, whenever you want to share an email with more people, think about how many steps you need.
 Click on “forward” + some typing like “FYI” or something like that + some typing to input the recipient(s) + click on “send”.
 Do you know how many steps do you need to do the same on a Shared Inbox?
 That’s right: zero;

-– They process things faster: Basically, different people are able to access the same messages and reply to them in real time.
+– Process things faster: Basically, different people are able to access the same messages and reply to them in real-time.
 On the normal Email process, the total time to process an email might be long.
 Your time to receive & read the email + your time to forward the email + the time to the other person receive & read the email + the time he/she takes to make an action on that (let’s say this action is to reply to you) + your time to receive & read it again!
 Whereas on a Shared Inbox, all of this is instantaneous.

-All of complex forwarding, cc’ing, bcc’ing, email threads and other stuff adds lots of risks on every single step of Email communication.
+Moreover, all of the complex forwarding, cc’ing, bcc’ing, email threads, and other stuff adds lots of risks on every single step of Email communication.
 And all of this disappears in a Shared Inbox.

 Every teammate will receive exactly the same information, at exactly the same time, from the exact same person.
 The team is always aligned.

 In addition, the only thing that is even more brilliant than a Shared Inbox is a Kanban Shared Inbox.
 Allied with a Kanban view, shared inboxes go absolutely unbeatable.
 You can visualize everything much better, add standalone tasks or extra information to emails such as notes or due dates.
 A GAME-CHANGER.

 The risks of shared inboxes